 The term “conversions” haunted me during the start of my digital career.
 I used to think that this was the ultimate unachievable objective from a digital campaign.
 If you could achieve a few conversions for your client, you were treated as a star.

 But, about eight years back we were all figuring out how to get conversions.
-It was always the last step and when an actual sale goes through, which, even today is not easy to achieve.
+It was always the last step and was considered a conversion only when an actual sale went through, which, even today is not easy to achieve.

 The term conversion has been modified and in its true sense does not always mean an actual sale.
 Life is simpler I must say.